 - 43-1.
-An illustrative review report for a UK Company listed in the UK and complying with UK adopted IAS 34 is set out in Appendix 9 to this ISRE (UK). - 44.
+An illustrative review report for a UK Company listed in the UK and complying with IAS 34 as adopted by the European Union is set out in Appendix 8 to this ISRE (UK). - 44.
 In some jurisdictions, law or regulation governing the review of interim financial information may prescribe wording for the auditor's conclusion that is different from the wording described in paragraph 43(i) or (j).
 Although the auditor may be obliged to use the prescribed wording, the auditor's responsibilities as described in this ISRE (UK) for coming to the conclusion remain the same.